 Kiryat Luza is a modern Samaritan village, located on the foothills of the Samaritans’ Holy Mt.
 Gerizim.

-Kiryat Luza is a modern Samaritan village, located on the foothills of Mt.
-Gerizim.
-It was built in the 1980s, close to the Samaritan Holy sites.
+Kiryat Luza is a modern Samaritan village located on the foothills of Mount Gerizim in the West Bank.
+It is home to the Samaritan community, a small ethnoreligious group that follows a religion closely related to Judaism.

 Location and Map: